-Publication sales, advertising and interest are recognized as revenue in the period to which they relate.
+Publication sales, advertising and interest and other revenues are recognized as revenue in the period to which they relate.

 Membership revenues are recognized in the period when they are invoiced or received.

 Contribution receivable

 A contribution receivable is recognized as an asset when the amount to be received can be reasonably estimated and ultimate collection is reasonably assured.